ccorcos/meteor-autocomplete-examples/README.md

-This is a simple typeahead / autocomplete implemented with jquery ui.
+This is a simple typeahead / autocomplete implemented with jquery ui for Meteor js.
 This project requires the packages jqueryui and fake